romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which of the following are benefits of reusing templates for actions and workflows in GitHub Actions?
+Q: Which of the following are benefits of reusing templates for actions and workflows in GitHub Actions?
 (Choose 2)
 <details><summary>Show the answer</summary><p>

 - **Ensures consistency and best practices across multiple projects**